 Whiskynet is a premium Hungarian online store and distributor specializing in alcoholic beverages, offering over 1,000 unique products.
 Their portfolio includes well-known brands such as Glenfiddich, Hendrick’s Gin, and Diplomático Rum.
 In addition to online sales, they are active in wholesale, professional training, and event organization.

-Whiskynet faced a modern ecommerce bottleneck: rising ad costs were driving traffic to product pages, but those pages felt clinical and static.
+Whiskynet faced a modern ecommerce bottleneck: rising ad costs were driving traffic to product pages, but visitors weren't converting.

 With a catalog of over 1,000 premium items, manual personalization was impossible.

-In this case study, you’ll learn how they implemented an automated AI framework and replaced generic sales pitches with visual context and intent-based offers, leading to a 12.6% increase in conversion rates.
+In this case study, you'll learn how they implemented an automated AI framework that replaced generic offers with intent-based, personalized popups, leading to a 55% increase in subscriptions and a 6.6% rise in purchases.

 The challenge